 Falls can lead to bruises, pulled muscles and broken bones.
 That might not seem like a big problem, until you know what’s really at risk.
-Research shows getting hurt in a fall is more common than having a stroke.
 Being hurt in a fall can make it hard to do things like take a bath or go for a walk.
-Falls can also be serious.
-Out of every five people who break a hip, one person will move to a nursing home within one year.
-Preventing falls may help you avoid a nursing home and live a longer healthier life.1
+Falls can also be serious, especially as you get older.
+The Centers for Disease Control and Prevention (CDC) reports that each year, 2.8 million people 65 or older are treated in emergency departments for fall injuries1

 This information is for educational purposes only and does not replace treatment or advice from a healthcare professional.
 If you have questions, please talk with your doctor.

 Make time for yourself and lessen the stress even when you’re caring for someone else.Read about coping as a caregiver